grnet/synnefo/docs/install-guide-debian.rst

 General Prerequisites
 =====================

-These are the general synnefo prerequisites, that you need on node1 and node2 and are related to all the services (Astakos, Pithos, Cyclades).
+These are the general Synnefo prerequisites, that you need on node1 and node2 and are related to all the services (Astakos, Pithos, Cyclades).

-To be able to download all synnefo components you need to add the following lines in your ``/etc/apt/sources.list`` file:
+To be able to download all Synnefo components you need to add the following lines in your ``/etc/apt/sources.list`` file:

 | ``deb http://apt.dev.grnet.gr wheezy/``